FeroseHameed/random-shape-cognition1012/README.md

 **Functional Requirements:**

 &emsp;•	Webpage will highlight random shapes

-  •	Users can click on shapes and if the correct shape is clicked, another shape will be highlighted
+&emsp;•	Users can click on shapes and if the correct shape is clicked, another shape will be highlighted

-  •	If the incorrect shape is clicked, the user will be prompted to play again
+&emsp;•	If the incorrect shape is clicked, the user will be prompted to play again

-  •	User will be able to identify which shape they are hovering above depending on the color of the shape highlight
+&emsp;•	User will be able to identify which shape they are hovering above depending on the color of the shape highlight

-  •	Order of highlighted shapes will be outputted from an array
+&emsp;•	Order of highlighted shapes will be outputted from an array

-  •	User records will be stored in an object-based array
+&emsp;•	User records will be stored in an object-based array

-  •	Object will consist of User’s username, quantity of highlighted shapes reached and the date and time of the acheivement
+&emsp;•	Object will consist of User’s username, quantity of highlighted shapes reached and the date and time of the acheivement

-  •	Data will be saved on the JS server
+&emsp;•	Data will be saved on the JS server

-  •	Users will view the data as a leaderboard in a table format
+&emsp;•	Users will view the data as a leaderboard in a table format

-  •	Users will have configurable settings such as adjustable speeds for shape highlighting (aka difficulty multiplier settings)
+&emsp;•	Users will have configurable settings such as adjustable speeds for shape highlighting (aka difficulty multiplier settings)

-  •	Users will be able to view shapes using different interfaces
+&emsp;•	Users will be able to view shapes using different interfaces